Self-buckling and self-writhing of semi-flexible microorganisms

-The shape evolution equations are discretized in space uniformly using second-order accurate central difference approximations, and advanced in time using a second-order implicit backward-differentiation scheme with a hybrid nonlinear solver applied at each timestep.
-A number of other approaches to this stiff numerical problem with different approaches to the hydrodynamics have recently been developed \cite{Lim10,gl12,olc13,lkol14,kl16,mspd22,wig22,gk22,ldr22}.
-At each timestep, following the evolution of $(\bm{\Omega},f,\lambda)$, Eqs.~\eqref{eq:t_order}-\eqref{eq:s_order} are solved using second-order accurate Magnus integrators~\cite{in99,blanes2009magnus,suppmat}.
+The equations governing $(\bm{\Omega},f,\lambda)$ are discretized in space uniformly using second-order accurate central difference approximations, and advanced in time using a second-order implicit backward-differentiation scheme with a hybrid nonlinear solver applied at each timestep.
+Equations~\eqref{eq:t_order}-\eqref{eq:s_order} are solved using explicit second-order accurate Magnus integrators~\cite{in99,blanes2009magnus,suppmat}.
+Other approaches to this stiff numerical problem with different treatments of the hydrodynamics have recently been developed \cite{Lim10,gl12,olc13,lkol14,kl16,mspd22,wig23,gk22,ldr22,md22}.
 The parameters $(\eta, D, \tau_f)=(2, 10^{-3}, 10^{-2})$, timestep size $\Delta t =10^{-3}$, and spatial gridspacing $\Delta s=1/64$ are fixed for the duration unless otherwise stated.

 In the case of no active moment, $M=0$, the body configuration is fully characterized by a single rotational strain, the (signed) centerline curvature $\kappa = \pm|\Omega_\perp|$.
 Restricting the shape evolution equations to two dimensions, the curvature and tension satisfy